 Allocation of response modes and determination of failure rate:

 A risk analysis uses the failure rate of the vehicle, which normally varies with the stage of flight.
-If data about the vehicle that indicate otherwise are not available, the failure probability can be allocated evenly between each stage of flight unless the vehicle is part mature and part new as discussed above.
+If vehicle data is not available to indicate otherwise, the failure probability can be allocated evenly between each stage of flight unless the vehicle is part mature and part new as discussed above.
 The failure rate is generally higher at the beginning of stage operation because of the possibility of failure to start.
-Again if data are not available, a small percentage of the failure probability of the stage (e.g. 5 per cent) can be assigned to the start-up failure probability.
+Again, if data is not available, a small percentage of the failure probability of the stage (e.g. 5 per cent) can be assigned to the start-up failure probability.
 The remaining failure probability of the stage can be distributed uniformly over the time of powered flight of the stage, unless there are data that indicate that the failure rate will not be constant.

 The vehicle response due to the malfunction is important.
 If the failure initiates a turn that can move the vehicle off the nominal flight path, it will produce dispersions in the impact points of the intact vehicle or the vehicle debris into areas away from the nominal trajectory.
 These types of failures need to be accounted for separately from those failures that produce engine shutdown or other failures that do not cause deviations of the vehicle from the nominal flight path prior to vehicle break-up or initiation of free fall.